brdbank/observability-sdk/packages/sdk/README.md

   - [Standalone mode (pure Node.js / Express / Fastify)](#standalone-mode-pure-nodejs--express--fastify)
   - [Signal correlation](#signal-correlation-metrics--logs--traces)
   - [Local development sandbox](#local-development-sandbox)

+# @brdrwanda/observability

+Structured logging, distributed tracing, and Prometheus metrics for NestJS services.
+Drop-in module — takes about 10 minutes to integrate.

 ## Why this SDK

 BRD microservices historically used a mix of `console.log`, Winston via `LoggerService`, Morgan, and the built-in NestJS `Logger` each with different formats, no trace correlation, and no structured metadata.
 Debugging production issues meant SSH-ing into servers and grepping raw text logs across multiple services with no way to follow a request end-to-end.